JuvitaSaini09/MyFavFoodList/README.md

 # MyFavFoodList
 Created with CodeSandbox
 This web app is made with React.
-It has list of my fav Indian-cusines .
+It has list of my fav Indian-cuisines .